 About

-In her artistic practice, Katie makes monumental drawings that act as scores, translations, and rehearsals of remembered gestures.
-Organizationally, formerly as Director/Curator of Access Gallery (2017-2023), as Eyelevel’s Artistic Director (2013-17), and through her work with Flotilla (2017), she has aimed to challenge modes of presentation, making space for care, risk, and failure in artistic practice.
-Katie is currently completing an MA from Simon Fraser University School for the Contemporary Arts (2025) and holds BFA from the Nova Scotia College of Art and Design (2007).
+Organisationally, formerly as Director/Curator of Access Gallery (2017-2023), as Eyelevel’s Artistic Director (2013-17), and through my work with Flotilla (2017), I’ve aimed to challenge modes of presentation, making space for care, risk, and failure in artistic practice.

 view CV